4 Things Not to Say at the Thanksgiving Table

-All kidding aside, for new couples, Thanksgiving can be either a time to shine or a time where everyone leaves the dinner table whispering, “It’s never gonna last.”
+All kidding aside, Thanksgiving can be either a time to shine or a time where everyone leaves the dinner table whispering “It’s never gonna last” for new couples

 For women going to their boyfriend’s Thanksgiving family dinner for the first time, it’s important to watch what you say while still maintaining a sense of self.

 Here are a few guidelines to keep you out of the crossfire.

 1. Keep the past in the past.

 I don’t care if you were married to the king of England, don’t blab on about your former flames or even casually mention that you were engaged, married or just got out of a devastating 10-year relationship.

 Until you’re comfortable enough with the family dynamic to get a few aunts or cousins on your side, stay away from any confrontation with the new boyfriend’s mom.